cdmuhlb/FloatingPyramids/README.md

 Dependencies
 ------------
-FloatingPyramids requires CUDA 5.0 or later and a Linux-compatible build environment.
+FloatingPyramids requires CUDA 5.0 or later, OpenCV, and a Linux-compatible build environment.